digidem/digital-democracy.org/_posts/blog/2018-08-05-indigenous-peoples-day.md

   <img alt="Opi Nenquimo phhoto" src="/assets/opi-1.jpg">
 </div>

-**Tell us a little about yourself:** My name is Oswando Nenquimo, but everyone calls me Opi and I’m 35 years old.
+**Tell us a little about yourself:** My name is Oswando Nenquimo, but everyone calls me Opi; I’m 35 years old.
 I am Waorani and I grew up in the community of Nemonpare, in the Amazon in Ecuador.
 I’ve been working visiting the communities with the mapping team since 2015.

 **What inspires you:** I’ve always been inspired to help the Waorani nation to organize itself and regain its autonomy, and I’ve spent a long time wondering how best to protect our territory.
 The Pastaza river basin where I grew up inspires me because it has not yet been affected by oil extraction or other major threats.
 I want to defend it.
 I have always dreamed and had the vision that my people should be happy and live freely and peacefully within our territory.